 Sweet and delicious, cool and fresh, soft and tasty, this dessert is known to be good for the spleen and stomach.
 Peas are rich in high-quality protein and carotene, which can improve the body’s resistance to disease, enhance immune function, prevent the synthesis of carcinogens, and reduce the incidence of cancer.

 5. Osmanthus Cake

 Osmanthus cake has a history of more than 300 years.
-It is delicious and refreshing, simple to make and comes in various version, suiting everyone’s taste.
-Before the 1980s, when osmanthus fragrans were in full bloom, posters on the streets of Nanjing city would announce “buy your fresh osmanthus fragrans”.
+It is delicious and refreshing, simple to make, and comes in various versions, suiting everyone’s taste.
+Before the 1980s, when osmanthus fragrans were in full bloom, posters on the streets of Nanjing city would announce “Buy your fresh osmanthus fragrans”.